 - Association: the objects are retrieved by following an association from the object in the context.
 As such this data source is only available when the when a widget is nested in an existing context, such as a data view.

 The database source is the only data source that is also supported offline.
 If a list widget has a database data source in an offline application, the data will come from the database that is situated on the device.
-This database can be synced with the create button.
+This database can be synced with the sync button.